 Make sure you hide your in wall gun safe and secure it as well as possible in your wall.
 Remember that the master bedroom closet is one of the first places burglars look.
 So for example, hiding a wall safe behind a painting or mirror is much better.
 A hidden wall safe can be just as easy to get to if you hinge the painting or mirror covering it and install a magnetic latch.

-Fireproof wall safes are also available.
-A wall safe with a UL 72 Fire Endurance rating is a much better and cheaper choice for storing sensitive documents and media than a RSC gun safe.
+Fireproof wall safes are also available, although they will probably require more space behind the wall.
+A wall firesafe with a UL 72 Fire Endurance rating is a better and cheaper choice for storing sensitive documents and media than a RSC gun safe.

 Floor safes are considerably more secure than wall safes and much easier to conceal.
 They come in rectangular or round shapes with doors recessed below the floor.